 - 1. Payment of utilities

 - 2. Payment of property taxes and property insurance

 - 3. Payment of flood hazard insurance, if applicable

 - 4. Financial solvency

 - 5. Maintenance records and response times

 - 6. Replacement needs

 - 7. Crime rates at the property

 - 8. Complaints

 - 9. Overall compliance with the HAP Contract

-j.
+- j.
 Enhanced voucher assistance

 The HASA was required to consent to utilize Enhanced Vouchers in case the requested PBVs did not get approved.
-As such, if the property does not meet the requirements of PBV as described above, the HASA will consent to enhanced vouchers.
-Enhanced vouchers are tenant-based assistance authorized under Section 8(t) of the 1937 Act.
+As such, enhanced vouchers are tenant-based assistance authorized under Section 8(t) of the 1937 Act.
 Households issued enhanced vouchers may elect to use the assistance in the same property (as long as the property continues as rental housing and the tenancy can be approved in accordance with the enhanced voucher policies), or may choose to move from the property.
 There is no guarantee to the owner that any enhanced voucher assistance will be used at the property.